 Consider, additionally, the formal morphology of Vic's movements.
-He already had mastered a wellformed "pointing hand" of the style used by both Z signers and Tzotzil speakers.
-Even at this early stage Vic's performances seemed to presage a miniature waving motion that often characterizes the adult HEY1.
-Vic appeared to try to draw his mother's attention to the laptop, with an initial index finger pointing gesture, which then dissolved into a slight waving motion (Figure 10).
+He had already mastered a well-formed "pointing hand" of the style used by both Z signers and Tzotzil speakers.
+Even at this early stage, Vic's performances also seemed to presage a miniature waving motion that often characterizes the adult HEY1.
+Vic appeared to try to draw his mother's attention to the laptop with an initial index finger pointing gesture, which then dissolved into a slight waving motion (Figure 10).

-Figure 10: Vic's extended index figure seems to give way to a little wave.
+Figure 10.
+Vic's extended index figure seem to give way to a little wave.

-Similarly, Figure 11 shows a pointing/waving motion that appears in a different interaction from the same day, where he apparently pointed and waved the hand nine times over the course of 5 seconds, while also looking around.
-Such a movement was perhaps a version, not yet properly well-formed nor interactively integrated of the Z HEY1 sign ubiquitous in the adult signing.
+Similarly, Figure 11 shows a pointing/waving motion that appears in a different interaction from the same day, where Victor apparently pointed and waved the hand nine times over the course of 5 s, while also looking around.
+Such a movement was perhaps a version, not yet properly well-formed or interactively integrated, of the Z HEY1 sign ubiquitous in the adult signing.
 At this age, Vic sometimes directed his own gaze at the object of attention itself (if not elsewhere), rather than at an interlocutor whose attention he sought.
-(Indeed, in this little sequence, it was not clear who if anyone was attending to him.
-As can be seen, Jane was looking away.)
+(Indeed, in this little sequence, it was not clear who, if anyone, was attending to him.
+As can be seen, his mother Jane was looking away).
 Vic's apparent attempt to direct attention thus seemed to be a transitional or derivative partial step towards Vic's acquisition of the adult HEY1 sign, to which we shortly turn.

-Figure 11: Vic appears to point, then make an extended wave.
+Figure 11.
+Vic appears to point and then make an extended wave.

-5.0 Vic's apparent conventional Z COME sign at 16 months
+5. Vic's Apparent Conventional Z COME Sign at 16 Months

 I was unfortunately not able to visit the Z signers from just after Vic's first birthday until just before he reached 17 months of age.
-By that time he had clearly acquired considerable skill in Z signing, although he had yet begun to speak Tzotzil.
-Indeed, his grandparents-who, as Tzotzil speakers, conflated the notion of deafness with the term uma?, literally 'mute'-were beginning to worry that, like his deaf mother and uncles, Vic would simply never learn to speak (cf. Petitto et al. 2001).
-His interactions at the time were largely with the adult signers, although the non-signing members of the household as well as the two hearing signers Terry and Rita who often served as his caregivers, addressed him constantly in Tzotzil and encouraged him to speak.
-He already had a significant repertoire of conventional Z signs by 16 months (although it was hard to distinguish on formal grounds some of his signs from Tzotzil speakers' emblems, except that he did not accompany them with speech).
+By that time, he had clearly acquired considerable skill in Z signing, although he had not yet begun to speak Tzotzil.
+Indeed, his grandparents-who, as Tzotzil speakers, conflated the notion of deafness with the term uma?, literally 'mute'-were beginning to worry that, like his deaf mother and uncles, Vic would simply never learn to speak (see Petitto et al. 2001).
+His interactions at the time were largely with the adult signers, although the non-signing members of the household, as well as the two hearing signers Terry and Rita, who often served as his caregivers, addressed him constantly in Tzotzil and encouraged him to speak.
+He already had a significant repertoire of conventional Z signs by 16 months (although it was hard to distinguish on formal grounds some of his signs from the Tzotzil speakers' emblems, except that he did not accompany them with speech).

 Most relevant here is that by this age Vic had begun to master the "COME" gesture/sign and to direct it at quite a range of different addressees.
-The first time I seem to have caught him on video using the sign, when he was 16 months old, he was interacting with his hearing aunt Terry, at a point when he did not yet speak to her in Tzotzil.
-Standing outside the house where Terry was, he appeared to catch her eye (Figure 12a).
-He then moved off toward the nearby patio (b), gesturing-without looking back-for her to follow him (c-e) as she herself stepped out the door.
+The first time I caught him on video using the sign, when he was 16 months old, he was interacting with his hearing aunt Terry at a stage when he did not yet speak to her in Tzotzil (Figure 12).

+Figure 12.
+Vic at 16 mos. offered a somewhat diffident and rapid but clear "COME" command.
+Standing outside the house where Terry was, (a) Vic appeared to catch her eye. (b) He then moved off toward the nearby patio, (c,d) gesturing-without looking back-for her to follow him (e) as she herself stepped out the door.